7 hacks to get kids eating veggiesFebruary 4, 2019

-If you’re having trouble getting your kids eating veggies, check out these 7 hacks to convince them to start eating the good stuff…
+If you’re having dinnertime trouble, check out these 7 hacks to convince your kids to start eating the good stuff!

 The classic switcheroo.
 Swap out crackers for carrot and cucumber sticks or snow peas for a snack with dip.
 If you get them to choose the dip… they can’t say no!
 Plus there are plenty of delicious varieties of hummus, beetroot and spinach based dips that can sneak in even more nutrition right under their little noses.